felixweinberger/vault/README.md

 # Expense-Vault
-Repo for ExpenseVault app - track your expenses privately and securely More detailed readme file forthcoming
+Repo for ExpenseVault app - track your expenses privately and securely.